-Our criminal defense lawyers at the O’Malley Law Office are skilled and work hard to devise an aggressive defense for your case.
+Our criminal defense lawyers at O'Malley and Sawyer are skilled and work hard to devise an aggressive defense for your case.
 Our goal is to have a favorable outcome in the end.
 Part of our defense is making sure that the letter of the law is followed when interpreting evidence.
 When a Kidnapping charge is presented, the prosecution in Jefferson County must prove each of the following:

 - The individual charged intended to kidnap the victim.

 - There was imprisonment and seizure of some type involved.

 - All of this was done using force and without the victim's consent.

 Working with an Experienced Criminal Defense Lawyer is Vital

 Kidnapping charges are serious, and carry life-changing consequences if you are convicted in Denver, Larimer, or El Paso County.
 In most cases, our clients weren't aware they were kidnapping their alleged victim.
 Even seemingly harmless actions such as playfully carrying someone to another room can be misconstrued.
 Don't let a moment of misjudgment ruin your future.
 Contact a knowledgeable criminal defense attorney who can fight to protect your future and reputation.

 “Any person who does any of the following acts with the intent thereby to force the victim or any other person to make any concession or give up anything of value in order to secure a release of a person under the offender's actual or apparent control commits first degree kidnapping;